gyhzz/PracticeDataEngineering/SQL/Easy_1484_Group_Sold_Products_By_Date.md

 ### What's the trick?
 (Spoiler)

 In order to concatenate all values of a group together into a single string, you need to use the function GROUP_CONCAT.
 This function takes all the values in a group and concatenate them together.
-You can define distinct values, the order, as well as the concatenanting string,
+You can define distinct values, the order, as well as the concatenanting string.

 ### Solution